 Best for: Users certain they will use the same tool for 3+ years.
 The break-even point is typically 12-24 months compared to a monthly plan.

 Risk: No refund if the product stagnates.
-Dragon has received no meaningful updates since Microsoft acquired Nuance in 2023.
-Superwhisper’s 240% price increase shows that lifetime pricing is not guaranteed to remain stable.
+Dragon has received no meaningful updates since Microsoft acquired Nuance in 2023, which is the core danger of paying once for software you expect to keep improving.

 How Do the Top AI Dictation Tools Compare on Price?